 Jim can mow a rectangular lawn in 3 hours.
 Tom can mow the same lawn in 2 hours.
 They decide to collaborate: They will start at opposite ends and meet somewhere in between.

-The definition of constant rate of change given above says that two quantities change at a constant rate with respect to each other if changes in their measures are proportional.
+The definition of constant rate of change given above says that two quantities vary at a constant rate with respect to each other if variations in their measures are proportional.
 This is actually vague.
 An object can have a speed of 0 mi/hr.
-Are changes in the number of miles it travels proportional to changes in the number of measured hours?
-Are changes in the number of hours measured proportional to the distance it travels in that number of hours?
+Are variations in the number of miles it travels proportional to variations in the number of measured hours?
+Are variations in the number of hours measured proportional to the distance it travels in that number of hours?
 Refine the definition of constant rate of change so that it accommodates this example.